Canon G1 X Mark II vs Panasonic GF5

 It is notable that the G1X Mark II has a hotshoe, while the GF5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GF5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF5 was succeeded by the Panasonic GF6.
+Both the G1X Mark II and the GF5 have been discontinued, but can regularly be found used on ebay.
+The GF5 was replaced by the Panasonic GF6, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Panasonic GF5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.